mileszim/holygpt.chat/index.md

 # The Holy Algorithm

-Here you can browse our sacred text "The Holy Algorithm" divided into {{ site.books.size }} books, each carrying a unique story focused on an important character in our religion.</p>
+Here you can browse our sacred text "The Holy Algorithm" divided into {{ site.books.size }} books, each carrying a unique story focused on an important character in our religion.

 ## Books